sympy/sympy/doc/src/modules/polys/domainsintro.rst

 We have already seen that in some cases we can use the domain object itself as a constructor e.g. ``QQ(2)``.
-This will generally work provided the arguments given are valid for the ``dtype`` of the domain.
+This will generally work provided the arguments given are valid for the :py:attr:`.Domain.dtype` of the domain.
 Although it is convenient to use this in interactive sessions and in demonstrations it is generally better to use the :py:meth:`~.Domain.from_sympy` method for constructing domain elements from sympy expressions (or from objects that can be sympified to sympy expressions).

 It is important not to mix domain elements with other Python types such as ``int``, ``float``, as well as standard sympy :py:class:`~.Expr` expressions.